 (c) The CRR Holder would receive payments from CRRs on the congested transmission element.

-If such circumstances occur, the revenue adjustment will be a reduction in payments, or increase in charges, to the CRR Holder equal to the additional net CRR revenue that otherwise would be earned from the congestion created by the Schedule that results from the Bids submitted in violation of Section 30.5.5.
+If such circumstances occur, the CAISO adjusts the CRR revenue in that Settlement Period so that the additional net CRR revenue that otherwise would be earned from the congestion created by the Schedule that results from the Bids submitted in violation of Section 30.5.5 is not paid to the CRR Holder.
+Instead, the CAISO will add those funds to the Hourly CRR Congestion Fund for the applicable Transmission Constraint.

 * * * *